ChethanKodenkiri/ChethanKodenkiri/README.md

 - 📫 How to reach me **chethankodenkiri@gmail.com**

-- ⚡ Fun fact **I do UI design using Adobe XD, Video editing in Pr, AE and Matte Painting in PS.**
+- ⚡ Fun fact **I do UI design using Adobe XD, Video editing in Pr, AE and Graphic Design, Matte Painting in PS.**

 ## 🌐 Socials: